-Tomorrow the kilogram won’t mean exactly what it means today.
-In big news for the science world, the definition of the kilogram will be updated tomorrow - to a measure far more accurate than ever before.
+The kilogram does not mean exactly what it meant once.
+In a big change for the science world, the definition of the kilogram has been updated - to a measure far more accurate than ever before.

-The decision to overhaul the way we understand the kilogram was made at last year's General Conference on Weights and Measures in Versailles.
-The decisions there are now about to be put into practice.
+The decision to overhaul the way we previously understood the kilogram was made at 2018's General Conference on Weights and Measures in Versailles and put into practice in 2019.

 Metrology - the science of measurement - is critical to all other branches of science.
 It dictates how we understand and observe our world and its critical to have a precise and constant measurement system so that the scientist across the world can work in synch and share knowledge.

-The new changes affect not only the kilogram but the ampere (current), Kelvin (temperature), and mole (amount of substance).
-Each of these and the kilogram will get a new method of measurement that uses the laws of physics.
+The new changes affect not only the kilogram but the ampere (current), kelvin (temperature), and mole (amount of substance).
+Each of these and the kilogram got a new method of measurement that uses the laws of physics.

 Stable and constant is key

-But until now a kilogram was well - a kilogram.
+Until the big update, a kilogram was well, a kilogram.
 Literally, a chunk of material that all other kilograms were determined by.
-The official kilogram is made from 90 percent platinum and 10 percent iridium and was formed in 1889.
+The official kilogram was made from 90 percent platinum and 10 percent iridium and was formed in 1889.

 It is housed under super strict conditions in a special vault in the BIPM headquarters.
-There are copies of the official kilogram in various parts of the world to help scientist locally get an accurate measure.
-But this pretty archaic system is all about to change tomorrow.
+There are copies of the official kilogram in various parts of the world to help scientists locally get an accurate measure.
+But this pretty archaic system has been changed.

-The new kilogram will be based on the Planck constant, the ratio of energy to frequency of a photon, measured to its most precise value.
-So under the new definition, the magnitude of a kilogram would be "set by fixing the numerical value of the Planck constant to be equal to exactly 6.626 069… × 10–34 when it is expressed in the SI unit s–1 m2 kg, which is equal to J s."
+The new kilogram is based on the Planck constant, the ratio of energy to frequency of a photon, measured to its most precise value.
+So, under the new definition, the magnitude of a kilogram is "set by fixing the numerical value of the Planck constant to be equal to exactly 6.626 069… × 10–34 when it is expressed in the SI unit s–1 m2 kg, which is equal to J s."

 But don’t stress if that all seems a little complicated.
-The change in kilogram isn’t going to affect your Jenny Craig status.
-In fact, it won’t affect your daily life at all.
-But for the future of precise and constant scientific experimentation - this is a very massive day indeed.
-The change officially comes into force on World Metrology Day which is May 20.
+The change in kilogram can't affect your Jenny Craig status.
+In fact, it can't affect your daily life at all.
+But for the future of precise and constant scientific experimentation - this was a very massive step forward indeed.
+The change officially came into force on World Metrology Day which fell on May 20, 2019.